Incorporation ,Singapore company incorporation ,Set up a company in Singapore ,Guide August 07, 2015

-- Foreigners: Those residing local and managing the operations must apply for an Entrepass.
-Those residing overseas must have at least one locally resident director.
+- Foreign entrepreneurs: Those residing in Singapore and managing the operations locally must apply for an Entrepass or Employment Pass.
+Those residing overseas must have at least one local resident director.

 Constitution is considered as a statutory contract between a company and its members, and among the members themselves.
 It binds even new members entering the company after incorporation of the company.
 Non-compliance with the Constitution’s regulations amounts to procedural irregularity.

 If a regulation of a company’s Constitution is not observed then:

 - in case of non-compliance by a company, a member may be able to obtain a declaration or injunction requiring the company to comply.

 - in case of non-compliance by a member, another member of the company may be able to obtain declaratory or injunctory relief or damages.

 Companies currently have a choice to use customised Constitution or adopt Model Constitution.

 Singapore companies must have a local address as a registered office address.